-... providing a safe space for individuals and communities to share their stories while also capturing the essence of our humanity, our suffering, our struggle and to present the belief in unity and the interconnectedness that is in all of us.
+... providing a safe space for individuals and communities to share their stories while also capturing the essence of our humanity, our suffering, our struggle with the belief in unity and the interconnectedness that is in all of us.

 Kiersten Dunbar Chace

 Kiersten Dunbar Chace is a human rights activist/advocate and an award-winning indie film producer and director with Mondé World Films.
 For 27 years, she focused her camera lens on South Africa.
 In 2009, Chace produced her first feature-length film ‘I’m Not Black, I’m Coloured - Identity Crisis at the Cape of Good Hope’ which explored the legacy of apartheid from the viewpoint of the Cape Coloured/Khoe community.
 The film won an Audience Choice award at the Africa World Documentary Film Festival in Bermuda and has screened at many US and International Film Festivals and at over 70 Universities worldwide.
 In September 2014, Chace's film was one of two selected to present at the prestigious academic conference Migrating the Black Body: Visual Arts and the African Diaspora in Hanover Germany.
 Kiersten was also featured in the academic book by the same name.